 Drugs.
-A manufacturer of a chemotherapy agent must obtain an amendment or a supplemental new drug application for a chemotherapy product providing for its use with the Delcath system before the system may be marketed in the United States to deliver that agent to the liver or any other site.
-The FDA-approved labeling for melphalan does not provide for its delivery with the Delcath system.
+A manufacturer of a chemotherapy agent must obtain an amendment or a supplemental new drug application for a chemotherapy product providing for its use with the Delcath System before the Delcath System may be marketed in the United States to deliver that agent to the liver or any other site.
+The FDA-approved labeling for melphalan does not provide for its delivery with the Delcath System.
 It may be necessary to partner with the holder of an approved drug application for melphalan to make this change to the labeling of the agent.
-We are in discussions with drug companies for this purpose, but we have no assurance that we will reach agreement with a company or that the FDA will approve the application.
+We have no assurance that we will reach agreement with a company or that the FDA will approve the application.
 If this approval is obtained, it would not have a negative effect on the manufacturer of melphalan.
 Rather, the drug manufacturer would have the opportunity to expand the use of the drug as a result of changing their label to include the Delcath labeling.